 In October 2015, Ferdinand made his debut at Carnegie Hall conducting the Aeolians, the Altino Brothers Concert Chorale, and the Beyond Boundaries Symphony Orchestra.
-Later that month, Ferdinand directed the Aeolians as they accompanied the world-acclaimed soprano, Kathleen Battle at the Alys Stephens Performing Arts Center in Birmingham, Alabama, as part of her “Underground Railroad: A Spiritual Journey” Concert Series.
+Later that month, he directed the Aeolians as they accompanied world-acclaimed soprano Kathleen Battle at the Alys Stephens Performing Arts Center in Birmingham, Alabama, as part of her “Underground Railroad: A Spiritual Journey” Concert Series.
 In January 2016, he returned to the Alys Stephens Performing Arts Center to direct the Alabama Symphony Orchestra as they accompanied the Aeolians in a collaborated annual Martin Luther King, Jr. tribute.

-In February of 2019, his ensemble, the Aeolians of Oakwood University, presented a performance at the National Conference of the American Choral Directors Association (ACDA).
-The performance garnered a lot of attention and some even commented, “They broke the ACDA”.
-They have also been selected to be the featured choir at the National Collegiate Choral Organization conference which will be held at the University of Maryland, College Park.
+In February 2019, the Aeolians performed at the National Conference of the American Choral Directors Association (ACDA).
+The performance garnered a lot of attention and some even commented, “They broke the ACDA.”
+The ensemble was also selected to be the feature choir at the National Collegiate Choral Organization conference, which was held at the University of Maryland, College Park.
 In 2023, the Jason Max Ferdinand Singers, will perform at the national conference of the American Choral Directors Association.